isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * [Bjarne Stroustrup](http://www.stroustrup.com)
 * [Herb Sutter](http://herbsutter.com/)

 This document is a very early draft.
-It is inkorrekt, incompleat, and pÂµÃ¸oorly formatted.
+It is inkorrekt, incompleat, and pÂµÃoorly formatted.
 Had it been an open source (code) project, this would have been release 0.6.
 Copying, use, modification, and creation of derivative works from this project is licensed under an MIT-style license.
 Contributing to this project requires agreeing to a Contributor License.
 See the accompanying [LICENSE](LICENSE) file for details.